 After the DAR has been distributed, the Review Board will issue a call for groups to self-identify their interest in being an official Party to the environmental assessment.
 Party status confers certain rights to groups, such as the ability to submit Information Requests, engage in Technical Meetings, issue Technical Reports and make presentations and ask questions of other Parties at Hearings.
 Information Requests (IRs) are very specific and focused requests for clarification or additional information.
 They may be required for the Review Board to complete its analysis and reach a conclusion about the information provided by CARD-INAC.
-The first round of IRs issued will be developed by the Review Board.
-The second round will be open to all environmental assessment participants, although the Review Board retains the right to not issue questions that have already been answered to its satisfaction or are beyond the scope of assessment.

-IRs can be issued by any party in the environmental assessment and can be directed to any other party.
-However, all IRs must be submitted to the Review Board for approval and they must also be submitted in the form required by the Review Board.
-If approved, the Review Board will then issue the IR under its authority to the intended IR recipient.
-The IRs and the responses will be included in the Public Registry and be used as evidence for the consideration of the Review Board.
-See Section 3.14 of the Environmental Impact Assessment Guidelines for details.
+Both rounds of IRs will be developed by the Review Board and parties.
+Parties should send their IRs directly to the developer, with copies to the Review Board for the public registry.
+The developer's responses to the information requests will be prepared and sent by CARD-INAC to the Review Board.
+If the developer cannot respond to a specific information request it should provide its rationale for not doing so.
+The IRs and the responses will be included in the public registry and be used as evidence for the consideration of the Review Board.
+See Section 3.14 and Appendix F of the Environmental Impact Assessment Guidelines for details.